Arts Education Advocacy

-We achieve our vision for Arts Education by centering equity and access as we champion arts education in our schools, promote arts education in our community, and ensure that all students receive a well-rounded education with the arts as a part of the core curriculum from grades K through 12.
+We achieve our vision for arts education by centering equity, access, and inclusion as we champion arts education in our schools, promote arts education in our community, and work to ensure that all students receive a well-rounded education with the arts as a part of the core curriculum from grades k-12.

-RACC’s Arts Education Program provides support, advocacy, and professional development opportunities to all school districts in Multnomah County and those funded by the city of Portland’s Arts Education and Access Fund income tax and supports a community vision for equitable education through the arts.
-This program plays a vital role in sharing the impact of arts education through the documentation of services and advocacy, and by supporting the collaboration of arts educators, curriculum specialists, and school superintendents.
+RACC’s Arts Education Program provides support, advocacy, and professional development opportunities to all school districts in Multnomah County and those funded by the city of Portland’s Arts Education and Access Fund income tax (AEAF).
+We support a community vision for equitable education through the arts.

 - We support schools by connecting them to cultural resources in the Portland metro area.
 RACC advocates on behalf of school districts to help ensure equitable, sustained, well-rounded, and progressive arts education for students in elementary, middle, and high school.

-- We offer professional development for our arts educators that connect them to valuable resources and tools to use in the classroom.
+- We offer professional development for our k-12 arts educators that connect them to valuable resources and tools to use in the classroom.
 We maintain a curated Arts Educators Resource list for our teachers, as well as a database of webinars, conferences, and events.

 - We advocate along with our arts partners across the region to bring opportunities into the classrooms of arts educators.
 We support grant-based programs that integrate the arts in core curriculum to help enrich and enhance a student’s art experience with a working artist.
 RACC also promotes Public Art in our schools by providing curated programs for arts educators to use in their classrooms.